 Tecumseh is a somewhat small city located in the state of Michigan.
 With a population of 8,606 people and three associated neighborhoods, Tecumseh is the 132nd largest community in Michigan.

-The overall education level of Tecumseh is somewhat higher than in the average US city of 21.84%: 25.61% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Tecumseh is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.61% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Tecumseh in 2022 was $35,815, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $143,260 for a family of four.
 However, Tecumseh contains both very wealthy and poor people as well.